Bealby/magnet-fishing/README.md

 The Website needs to be efficient on mobile devices, as well as functional and easy to use.
-This will allow participants to share finds while Magnet Fishing in Stockholm.
+This will allow participants to share finds while out Magnet Fishing in Stockholm.
 The data needs to be displayed concisely and clearly, with the ability to engage in CRUD operations out in the field.